Sponsored Research Chairs

 Faculty of Engineering and Applied Science

-Dr. Shawn Kenny, Wood Group Chair in Arctic and Cold Region Engineering
+Dr. Hodjat Shiri, Wood Group Chair in Artcic and Cold Region Engineering

-This industrial research chair is associated with the Ocean Engineering Research Centre in the Faculty of Engineering and Applied Science and will benefit both undergraduate and post-graduate engineering students.
+The industrial research chair in the Faculty of Engineering and Applied Science will benefit both undergraduate and post-graduate engineering students.

 Dr. Faisal Khan, Vale Research Chair in Process Risk and Safety Engineering